1970 - Sriharikota Island

 “What is it?”
 She slipped behind him.

 Guna didn’t answer.
-He watched as more and more boats came into view.
-They’d never seen anything like this.
+He watched as more boats came into view.
+They’d never seen so many.

 The water slowed her legs as Jayamma tried to run.